MISSION STATEMENT

 Crisis Plan

 The school has a crisis plan in place.
 Crisis drills are conducted quarterly.
 Normally, these are “lockdown” drills, but may also involve evacuation to a safe area.
 In the event of a true emergency, parents will be notified.
-Therefore, it is very important that the office and your homeroom parent have a current phone number on file.
+Therefore, the office and your homeroom parent must have a current phone number on file.

 Counseling